mkosova-alija/Example-code-ND/README.md

 # newsdata
-# the codes shared are for students to implement in their testings
+The codes shared are for students to implement as part of their testing